karanjitsingh/blogposts/JSTestAdapter.md

 #### Conclusion

-JSTestAdapter provides a fantastic way of running any kinds of tests through node in a pipeline setting like Azure Devops Pipeline.
-With support for the latest trend in javascript testing and node runtime, it makes it possible to run about any kind of tests.
-The javascript tests for the adapter itself are run through the adapter.
-Checkout the [_testception_](https://dev.azure.com/karanjitsingh/JSTestAdapter/_build/results?buildId=108&view=results) in action for yourself.
+JSTest provides a fantastic way of running any kinds of tests through node in a pipeline setting like Azure Devops Pipeline.
+With support for the latest trend in javascript, jest, testing and node runtime, it makes it possible to run about any kind of tests.

+The javascript tests for the adapter itself are run through the adapter, checkout the [_testception_](https://dev.azure.com/karanjitsingh/JSTestAdapter/_build/results?buildId=108&view=results) in action for yourself.

 ###### Source: [JSTestAdapter Repo](https://github.com/karanjitsingh/JSTestAdapter/)